DevExpress/testcafe/docs/articles/documentation/recipes/test-static-html-pages.md

 ---
 layout: docs
-title: Running Tests Locally
+title: Test Static HTML Pages
 permalink: /documentation/recipes/test-static-html-pages.html
 ---
-# Test Static Html Pages
+# Test Static HTML Pages

-There are many ways to test your static html pages using TestCafe, but in this recipe we will focus on a simple one that uses a few other packages and can be easily integrated into your workflow.
+There are many ways to test your static HTML pages using TestCafe, but in this recipe we will focus on a simple one that uses a few other packages and can be easily integrated into your workflow.
 To do this, go through the following steps.

 * [Step 1 - Install TestCafe and create tests](#step-1---install-testcafe-and-create-tests)
 * [Step 2 - Install http-server](#step-2---install-http-server)